metacall/core/docs/README.md

   - NodeJS:
     1) NodeJS uses a submission queue and does not suffer from a global mutex like Python.
-    2) NodeJS V8 thread is coupled to the event loop (at least with the current version used in **METACALL**, and it is difficult to have control over it).
+    2) NodeJS V8 thread is coupled to the event loop (at least with the current version used in **MetaCall**, and it is difficult to have control over it).
     3) NodeJS can execute multiple V8 threads with the multi-isolate library from the latest versions of V8 (not implemented yet).

 Once these concerns are clear, now we can go further and inspect some cases where we can find deadlocks or problems related to them: